 The minor provides solid preparation in social behaviors.
 The minor will prepare students for professional roles in human service, clinic, or school settings.
 Further it supports the development for graduates to be competitive in graduate studies.

-Students interested in adding the minor/undergraduate certificate please contact the below academic services officer
+To add minor/undergraduate certificate contact the below academic services officer

 Students currently in undergraduate majors at Wayne State University can add the minor any time by going to: https://go.wayne.edu/apply-coeug.

 Post-bachelor students seeking the undergraduate certificate should be admitted to Wayne State University or in post-bachelor status: https://wayne.edu/apply.